richardjoo/HTMLCOIN/FAQ/README.md

     - Bleutrade = new coin
     - Yobit = SUCKS and has an old coin
     - Tradesatoshi = has both new and old coin, the old coin will close around January 10th, 2018
+    - Can I send HTML5 to HTML coin?
+      - no you cannot.
+You will lose your coins permanently.